AleRabo/SCP-999/README.md

 Download the json and put it in the schematics folder of MER

 ## Credits
-- Thanks RisottoMan for ...
+- Thanks RisottoMan for providing the code and support.
 - Thanks <b>power2008qwe</b> for creating the model and animations.
 - Thanks <b>Caty Foxt</b> for the original idea.